v3io/tutorials/README.md

 ## Data Ingestion and Preparation

-The Iguazio Data Science Platform (**"the platform"**) allows storing data in any format.
+The platform allows storing data in any format.
 The platform's multi-model data layer and related APIs provide enhanced support for working with NoSQL ("key-value"), time-series, and stream data.
 Various steps of the data science life cycle (pipeline) might require different tools and frameworks for working with data, especially when it comes to the different mechanisms required during the research and development phase versus the operational production phase.
-The platform features a wide set of methods for manipulating and managing data, of different formats, in each step of the data life cycle, using a variety of frameworks, tools, and APIs &mdash; such as:
+The platform features a wide array of methods for manipulating and managing data, of different formats, in each step of the data life cycle, using a variety of frameworks, tools, and APIs &mdash; such as as the following:

 - Spark SQL and DataFrames
 - Spark Streaming
 - Presto SQL queries